runtools/run/docs/content/reference/resources.md

 ### Resources

 In the resource's world, everything is a resource.
-So when we refer to a resource, it means the root of a resource or anything inside (attributes, methods, subresources, etc.).
+So when we refer to a resource, we mean the root of a resource or anything inside (attributes, methods, subresources, etc.).

 For example :